byrn-baker/Ansible-Workshop/docs/index.md

       * Accept a default route from the ISP
     * Configure DHCP server for the Users, Servers, and Guest subnets

-The Lab diagram below consists of the IP addressing for each POD.
+The Lab diagram above consists of the IP addressing for each POD.
 The (x) will be replaced with the POD number you are using.